 Here is a sample VR180 video (watch it in a cardboard viewer or other VR headset to see it in 3D 180):

 Most importantly, the video will look decent in terms of sheer image quality, unlike many consumer 360 cameras that look noticeably less detailed than conventional cameras.
-Here is a sample from the Lenovo Mirage.
+Here are samples from the Lenovo Mirage.

 The other part is of course the viewing experience.
 Right now, the most common way to view 360 videos in a VR headset is Google Cardboard.
 It’s cheap but it has several disadvantages.
 First, the tracking quality is not as good as it should be, often with significant ghosting and other issues, which is why it doesn’t feel immersive.
 Second, it’s not so convenient.
 You have to insert your phone (often, you’ll have to remove the phone from its case) and ensure that the phone is in the middle of the VR headset.
 Die hard VR fans won’t mind at all, but the challenge is to persuade average consumers.